chelseatroy/welcoming-diversity/on_binary_gender.md

 First of all, this is not as true as we thought.
 [Among a sample of 3,000 men and women who both asked for raises and promotions](https://www.google.com/url?q=http://www.catalyst.org/knowledge/myth-ideal-worker-does-doing-all-right-things-really-get-women-ahead&sa=D&ust=1454345389639000&usg=AFQjCNFlcrs2FzigGsOA82C8e3q28hq1gA) with approximately equal frequency over a 10 year period, women still received less.

 Second of all, the misconception that men ask for more suggests that the solution to sexism in the workplace is for women to “act more like men.”

-This suggests that women being from different from men is the problem.
-It says, “we want diverse people provided that they all think and act exactly the same way.” **We want people to think differently in the workplace; that’s why diversity is so important in the first place.**
+That makes it seem like women being from *different* from men is the problem.
+It says, “we want diverse people, but only if they all think and act exactly the same way.”

+**We want people to think differently; that’s why diversity is so important in the first place.**

 Specifically, asking women to act more like men denies the value of the strengths and abilities that women bring to the table, including listening abilities, empathy, nurturing abilities, and collaborative abilities.
 By asking women to “act more like men,” we are asking them to do one of two things:

 1. We are asking them to abandon the skills that make them different from, and valuable alongside, their male colleagues, to instead become more like their male colleagues.
 This misses the point of having a diverse staff to begin with.
-2. Otherwise, we are asking them to keep the abilities that make them different from their male colleagues, and also possess  a second, more “male” set of abilities.
-So we ask them to be nurturing and confident, empathetic and aggressive, collaborative and...and...and.
+2. Otherwise, we are asking them to *keep* the abilities that make them different from their male colleagues, and also possess  a second, more “male” set of abilities.
+So we ask them to be nurturing and confident, empathetic and aggressive, collaborative and...

+and...

+and.

 We do not ask men to do this (or, at least, that we do not require them to do this before we hire, recognize, and promote them).
-So it’s not fair.
+That’s not fair.

 Instead of asking women to act more like men, it makes sense for a manager or director to learn why and how “feminine” abilities are valuable to the business and look for opportunities to apply those skills, rather than defaulting to “assertiveness” and professed knowledgeability as the primary metrics of a person’s value.
 By doing so, a manager takes advantage of his team’s latent strengths—[and the results improve the bottom line for the business](https://www.google.com/url?q=http://www.forbes.com/sites/womensmedia/2012/05/07/a-balance-of-both-masculine-and-feminine-strengths-the-bottom-line-benefit/&sa=D&ust=1454345389649000&usg=AFQjCNFo0n6IPciD4_Dov5QfLCyNdn0qZg).